theurikarue/OOP/README.md

 # OOP
-Here is a repo containing what I had learnt last under the OOP(object oriented programming) unit
+Here is a repo containing what I had learnt under the OOP(object-oriented programming) unit